 Head injuries can be the result of falls (slip and fall on the ice, learning to walk, falling down stairs or falling from beds), blows to the head (hitting you head on the cupboard, trunk of car, punches, or kicks), sports injuries or car accidents.
 Even in birth and infancy there can be certain incidents that affect the skull’s alignment.

-Any individual who has suffered from a head injury or trauma should have themselves examined for any bone misalignments.
+Any individual who has suffered from a head injury (such as a concussion) or trauma should have themselves examined for any bone misalignments.
 Certain health problems seem unrelated to bone misalignments, yet they can still be the result of a head injury or trauma.